ETH Research Data Management Summer School 2026

 When and where?

-The ETH Research Data Management Summer School 2023 takes place from 12 to 16 June 2023 at ETH Zurich Zentrum campus and is aimed primarily at doctoral students and postdocs from ETH Zurich.
-Besides ETH Zurich members, doctoral students and postdocs within the ETH domain can participate as well.
+The ETH Research Data Management Summer School 2026 takes place from 1 to 5 June 2026 at ETH Zurich Zentrum campus and is aimed at doctoral students and postdocs from the ETH Domain and partner universities in the ENHANCE coalition.

 Participation fee

-The participation fee covers all activities, sessions and workshops as well as catering during the Summer School.
+The participation fee covers all activities, sessionand workshops as well as catering during the Summer School.

 Conditions of participation